websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/field-options-provider.md

    :lines: 14-20
 ```

-Use an `@Component` annotation to register the service.
-Include the `configuration.field.name` from the previous section.
-Set the `configuration.pid` with the fully qualified class name of the configuration interface.
+Use the `@Component` annotation to register the service.
+Include the `configuration.field.name` from the previous step.
+Set the `configuration.pid` to the fully qualified class name of the configuration interface.

 ```literalinclude:: ./field-options-provider/resources/liferay-z4h3.zip/z4h3-impl/src/main/java/com/acme/z4h3/internal/configuration/admin/definition/Z4H3ConfigurationFieldOptionsProvider.java
    :dedent: 1